About This Story

 This Story Australia was initially created to capture the stories of our surviving WWII Veterans.
 As well as highlighting significant events in Australia’s history, the interview documentaries created a legacy for the veterans, their families and their communities.
 Put simply, these interview documentaries could ensure our WWII Veterans would never be forgotten.
 Their legacy would allow both current and future generations to gain valuable insights into the ordinary men and women who did the extraordinary.

 Due to the overwhelming, positive response to our WWII Veterans, the project has expanded to include all veterans (past and present).

 Our philosophy is that through the sharing of real, personal stories we can connect better as a community and unite as a country.
 This also provide us with better understanding of the experiences and challenges faced by many veterans throughout their service and upon return to civilian life and with understanding comes compassion.

-Jeff is our Executive Producer and co-founder of This Story Australia.
+Jeff is the co-founder and CEO of This Story Australia.
 Jeff holds a Bachelor of Arts with a double major in History and Drama (film).
 Jeff has previous experience in broadcast television and feature film in Canada and has worked for over 20 years teaching Drama and Film & TV through high schools, TAFE and Universities here in Australia.

 Stepping into the documentary arena was a natural progression and a chance to implement all the strategies and knowledge he has built as a teacher.